What Is A Due-On-Sale Clause?

 Typically, when a property is purchased, the buyer will obtain a new mortgage to pay the seller for the house, and the seller will use those proceeds to pay off the remaining balance of their mortgage.
 This common practice exists in part because of due-on-sale clauses.

-In order to ensure that sellers don’t transfer their mortgage to prospective buyers, lenders include a due-on-sale clause, also known as an alienation clause.
-This clause protects the lender’s security against the possibility that a buyer will assume a mortgage that has a low interest rate or terms that the buyer would otherwise be unqualified to obtain.
+To ensure sellers don’t transfer their mortgage to prospective buyers, lenders include a due-on-sale clause, also known as an alienation clause.
+This clause protects the lender’s security against the possibility that a buyer will assume a mortgage with a low interest rate or terms the buyer would otherwise be unqualified to obtain.

 When Do Mortgage Lenders Use A Due-On-Sale Clause?